 Senior leadership teams need to consider a lot of different stakeholders’ concerns when talking about ESG issues.
 The list of stakeholders includes investors, customers, employees, suppliers, regulators, standard setters and communities.
 All of these groups have different concerns that translate to an urgent need for senior leaders to develop a more outside-in point of view to see the full range of ESG issues as seen by external stakeholders.

 To translate integrating ESG into Integrated Risk Management into actionable steps, we offer a glimpse into three keys tasks every senior leadership team needs to consider.

 Developing a risk taxonomy

-The organization’s risk taxonomy underpins everything from the risk register, to risk monitoring, to data analytics, to visualization tools such as heat maps.
-Historically, organizations have focused mainly on strategic, financial, operational, cyber, compliance, and legal risks.
+The organisation’s risk taxonomy underpins everything from the risk register, to risk monitoring, to data analytics, to visualisation tools such as heat maps.
+Historically, organisations have focussed mainly on strategic, financial, operational, cyber, compliance and legal risks.
 More recently, the focus has expanded to technological and reputational risks.

 Incorporating ESG in risk appetite

-The organization’s risk appetite framework should address ESG risks.
-Used internally, risk appetite sets the nature and level of risk that the organization is willing to accept, both overall and in specific risk domains, while pursuing its strategic goals and objectives.
-Risk appetite may be communicated to external stakeholders, for example in a risk appetite statement in the annual report and should fulfill any disclosure requirements established by regulators.
-Indeed, regulators are increasingly setting ESG disclosure requirements, particularly in the EU, and we expect this trend to continue globally.
+The organisation’s risk appetite framework should address ESG risks.
+Used internally, risk appetite sets the nature and level of risk that the organisation is willing to accept, both overall and in specific risk domains, while pursuing its strategic goals and objectives.
+Risk appetite may be communicated to external stakeholders, for example in a risk appetite statement in the annual report and should fulfil any disclosure requirements established by regulators.
+Indeed, regulators are increasingly setting ESG disclosure requirements, particularly in the EU and we expect this trend to continue globally.

 ESG risk response, monitoring and reporting: